EILD-nrw/nf-trainer-express/README.md

 - Download or clone the repo
 - (Optional) Configure the `docker-compose.yml`
-- Build the docker containers using `docker-compose build`
-- Start the containers using `docker-compose up`
+- Build and Start the containers using `docker-compose up`

 Note that the database will initialize itself using the `data.sql` file upon its first startup.
 Please wait until the initialization is complete before trying to access the server.